 The lower receivers aren’t compatible, either.
 The 5.56 is shorter.
 While the .308 is considered one of the short-action calibers, it isn’t a super short round and the AR-15 lower’s mag well is sized for the 5.56 and not for all short-action calibers (even when they are stamped as multi-caliber).

 Think about an AR in its basic shape.
 Cartridges are fed in, chambered, fired, and extracted.
 Almost all of the parts that come in contact with that cartridge are size specific.
-From the magazine to the bolt-face to the muzzle device, they all have to be equipped for the round or cartridge of one given platform.
+From the magazine to the bolt-face to the muzzle device, they all have to be equipped for the cartridge of one given platform.

 - Buttstock assemblies